 A) An eye-catching, professional-looking website that turns out to be quite expensive to build, or

-Look At Your Page Source Code
+Look At The Source Code

-If you know how to bring up the source code of a web page (e.g. Firefox Menu > Web Developer > Page Source if using Firefox, or Google Menu > More Tools > View Source if using Google Chrome), you can look for obvious tell-tale footprints that the site was built using WordPress …
+If you know how to check the source code of a web page (e.g. Firefox Menu > Web Developer > Page Source if using Firefox, or Google Menu > More Tools > View Source if using Google Chrome), you can look for obvious tell-tale footprints that the site was built using WordPress …

-(View the page source code using Firefox)
+(View the web page source code in the Firefox browser)

 First, bring up the site’s source code on your screen, using the methods described above.

 In the source code, you can search for “wp-content” either manually …

 This will tell you if the site is powered by WordPress or not.